XoulKool/AddFlow/README.md

 `ovs-ofctl del-flows br0`

-Another important note is that all tests, save the last one use OpenFlow Version 1.0.
+Another important note is that all tests, save the last, one use OpenFlow Version 1.0.
 To set this on the Pica8 switch use command

 `ovs-vsctl set Bridge br0 protocols=OpenFlow10`

 Now that all the preliminary steps are taken care of, the procedure for the test is as follows:

+Create a new terminal. ssh into grnlntrn

+[`ssh root@grnlntrn.cis.temple.edu`]

+Create a new terminal.  ssh again into grnlntrn and then ssh into the Pica8 Switch

+[remember must use username admin - `ssh admin@10.2.0.2` - do this in grnlntrn server]

+Create a new terminal. ssh into grnlntrn and then ssh into Server5 in our network

+[In grnlntrn server, run command `ssh 10.0.0.5`]

+Create a new terminal.  ssh into grnlntrn and then ssh into Server6 in our network [In grnlntrn server, run command `ssh 10.0.0.6`]

+You should now have four terminals on display.
+One for the Pica8 switch (which by default should be in OVS mode), one for the grnlntrn server, one for Server5, and one for Server6.